jengerred/bakery-business-suite/app/docs/api-plan.md

 - Stripe Payments & Webhooks

 The backend is implemented as a C# / .NET 8 REST API connected to a PostgreSQL database hosted on Supabase.
+The backend runs across three environments — Local, Development (Railway), and Production (Azure) — all sharing the same codebase and Supabase PostgreSQL database.

 All business logic, authentication, and data integrity live in this backend.